The Behavioural Science Lab

 Postdoctoral fellows

-Hause Lin is a postdoctoral fellow.
-He studies how people make decisions and likes to find answers to research (and life) questions by using ideas, theories, and data from different sources.
+Hause Lin studies how people make decisions and likes to find answers to research (and life) questions by using ideas, theories, and data from different sources.
 He enjoys applying all sorts of models to rich datasets to gain insights into how people think and behave.
 He is a Twitter ad guru.

 Graduate students

-Christie Newton is a PhD student in the Department of Psychology.
+Christie Newton is a PhD student in the Department of Psychology at the University of Regina.
 She completed her MSc of Organizational Studies at the Levene School of Business.
 Her research focuses on assessing analytic thinking and understanding how it relates to other behaviour like susceptibility to believing or sharing fake news.
+She is also interested in information avoidance, particularly politicized contexts.

-Jabin Binnendyk is a PhD student in the Department of Psychology.
+Jabin Binnendyk is a PhD student in the Department of Psychology at Cornell University.
 His research interests stem out of a desire to understand why polarization and self-censorship occur and interventions aimed at alleviating them.
 This includes areas like partisan bias, discerning/ reducing the effects of “fake news”, and false polarization.
 In an era of conflict and communication breakdown, how can we bridge these divides?

 Lab Alumni